 Why did that race not go as planned?
 I have had that thought several times in my running career.
-Is it that the race did not go as planned or is it more that I did begin my training by setting proper race goals?
+Is the race not going as planned, or is it more that I did not begin my training by setting proper race goals?

 Setting proper race goals begins with the training plan.
-As I look back over races were I achieved my goals, my training plans were built more around realistic expectations and training specificity.
+As I look back over races where I achieved my dreams, my training plans were built around realistic expectations and training specificity.

 The principle of specificity states that sports training should be relevant and appropriate to the sport for which the individual is training in order to produce the desired effect. … Essentially, specificity training means that you must perform the skill in order to get better at it.
 When it comes to running, this means…race is on hills = train on hills, race is in the heat = train in the heat.
 (Defined on verywellfit.com)

-Plans were I achieved my goals were founded on establishing proper training paces and allowing for a small amount of natural progression in ability as the plan progressed.
-In the training leading up to not so successful races, my plans were built more on just trying to achieve the total distance.
-This training approach is completely acceptable if the goal is to cross the finish line.
+When I achieved my goals, my training plans were founded on establishing proper training paces and allowing for a small amount of natural progression in my ability as the training weeks unfolded.
+In training leading up to not-so-successful races, I lacked focus on training paces.
+Instead, my main goal was purely to achieve higher weekly mileage.
+This training approach is entirely acceptable if the goal is to cross the finish line.
 However, as these race dates approached, I began to formulate unrealistic time goals that had no connection to the results of my training plan.
-In other words, I got caught up in the excitement of the upcoming race and how I would like to finish, but was not capable of at that moment.
+In other words, I got caught up in the excitement of the upcoming race and how I would like to finish but was not capable of at that moment.

-Prior to beginning any training plan or racing season, I take time to clearly write down my planned races.
-I not only set goals for each race, but set progression goals for the entire season.
-My loftier goals either come at the end of a training cycle or at the end of the racing season.
-It can be easy to get excited for an upcoming season or training plan, but if I don’t think through my plan and goals first, I find that never quite reach what I set out to achieve.
-Dreaming up grand accomplishments in my mind is great, but putting them on paper and building my training plan around these goals builds both accountability and opportunity for reflection during and after the season.
+Before beginning any training plan or racing season, I write down my planned races.
+I not only set goals for each race but set progression goals for the entire season.
+My loftier goals either come at the end of a training cycle or the racing season.
+It can be easy to get excited about an upcoming season or training plan, but if I don’t think through my schedule and goals first, I find that I never quite reach what I set out to achieve.
+Dreaming grand accomplishments in my mind is great, but putting them on paper and building my training plan around these goals creates both accountability and opportunity for reflection during and after the season.

 As I progressed through training toward this race, I kept these goals in mind.
-I setup training paces based on what would allow me to achieve Goal A. However, when I was not able to take as much time as desired to train my ability to climb, I knew this goal would be a stretch to achieve in race like Canyons 100k.
-The race features 16,000 feet of elevation gain and without training specificity the course would definitely present as more of a challenge to me.
-Before the race even started, I settled with Goal A being out of reach and focusing on achieving either Goal B or C.
+I set up training paces based on what would allow me to achieve Goal A. However, when I could not take as much time as desired to train my ability to climb, I knew this goal would be a stretch to achieve in races like Canyons 100k.
+The race features 16,000 feet of elevation gain, and without training specificity, the course would present as more of a challenge to me.
+Before the race started, I settled with Goal A being out of reach and focusing on achieving either Goal B or C.

 My result of Canyons 100k was 14:44:44, just under my B goal of sub-15 hours.
-The result of the race was much more than just the time goal though.
-With the proper time taken to set goals in the beginning, track my progress toward the goals throughout training, and adjust my goals accordingly, the result was a 100k race that a truly enjoyed the journey from start to finish.
+The development of the race was much more than just the time goal, though.
+With the proper time to set goals initially, track my progress toward the goals throughout training, and adjust my plans accordingly, the result was a 100k race where I truly enjoyed the journey from start to finish.

 (1) Overall Fitness

 In the middle of planning our race calendar and training plan, are we considering our overall fitness?
-As runners, we often neglect the importance of strength training, cross-training, and other activities that may compliment our running.
-Maintaining our overall fitness as runners does require spending time on other activities besides running.
-When we complete these complimentary activities we are improving both our bodies and minds, the later being very critical to a long and successful race season.
-So re-kindle the interest in a sport from your past, join a recreational soccer or softball league, or plan to attend a weekly yoga or spinning class at your local gym.
+As runners, we often neglect the importance of strength training, cross-training, and other activities that may complement our running.
+Maintaining our overall fitness does require spending time on other activities besides running.
+When we complete these complementary activities, we are improving both our bodies and minds, the latter being very critical to a long and successful race season.
+To re-kindle the interest in a sport from your past, join a recreational soccer or softball league, or plan to attend a weekly yoga or spinning class at your local gym.
 Mix it up, have fun, and watch your overall fitness soar!